Work with us

 Support the financial wellbeing of people in vulnerable circumstances

-We recently produced our inaugural strategy after a period of in-depth insight and evidence gathering in order to discover what good work is already happening in the sector.
-Our initial focus is addressing the problem of access to affordable credit by providing support and funding for the affordable credit market.
+Our initial focus is on addressing the problem of access to affordable credit by providing support and funding for the affordable credit market.

 We live the following values